José-Ignacio Pareja, Ph.D.

 Richmond, Indiana 47374

 I have a background in science education, biotechnology, ecology, environmental quality assessment and, most recently, nutrition science.
-I am a guest member of the Department of Biology and like engaging students in science, GIS, scientific literacy, technology literacy and really enjoy leading off-campus programs.
-I have strong interests in health sciences, environmental science and conservation.
+I have been a member of the Biology Department since 2011, and I am also a member of the Exercise Science and Environmental Sustainability Programs.
+I like engaging students in science, GIS, data visualization, nutrition science, scientific literacy, technology literacy and I really enjoy leading off-campus programs.
+I have strong interests in health sciences, nutrition, environmental science and conservation.
 I like to engage students in thinking about applied sciences across disciplines and enjoy engaging students in hands-on, experiential learning trying to solve real-world problems.
-I am also the library liaison to the sciences and director of the Science and Technology Commons.
+I am also the library liaison to the sciences, the Science and Technology Learning specialist, an EPIC guide, and a LIFT First Generation Instructor.

 - Ph.D., University of Missouri, St. Louis (Teaching & Learning Processes/Science Education)